AbeHandler/everything/talk_nodes/cics_statements.md

 - Then comes research statement
 - Convince people that your prior work is important and has a good future in the field.
 Leave one page for a future vision.
 Talk about your PAST work; what you have done.
 - OK to brag about your work
+- Use whitespace, bolding, etc. to help people skim your statement.
+They read a lot of these

 #### LT
 - Don't focus on next year.
 What are you doing for the next five years?
 Where are you going for the long haul?